jhburns/ExperienceCapture/Server/Backupper/README.md

 `docker-compose run bu` will backup the MongoDB instance to S3.
 The backup gets dumped into the same bucket for development, staging, and production, but different folders for each.

+## Policy

+The current backup policy is as follows:
+- Backup at 2AM PST everyday, to avoid impacting service
+- Delete backups after about a month (30 days) to reduce costs.
+- The latest backup shouldn't expire.

+## Restore

 [comment]: <> (TODO: get this working/have examples in production) Run the restore script with:
 ```bash